Table of Contents

 Directed Energy Deposition (DED) is one of the 7 categories of Additive Manufacturing processes.
 DED forms 3D objects by melting material as it is being deposited using focused thermal energy such as laser, electron beam or plasma arc.
 Both the energy source and the material feed nozzle are manipulated using a gantry system or robotic arm.
 DED is increasingly used in hybrid manufacturing where even the substrate bed is moved to create complex shapes.

 Although it’s possible to create parts from scratch, due to the nature of how the DED technology works, currently its predominately used for repairing by adding material to an existing part such as turbine blade repair.

-DED was developed by Sandia National Laboratories in 1995 under the name of LENS (Laser Engineering Net Shape) and then was commercialized by Optomec Design Company.
+Directed energy deposition was developed by Sandia National Laboratories in 1995 under the name of LENS (Laser Engineering Net Shape) and then was commercialized by Optomec Design Company.

 Due to the variations in the energy source and final use, DED is sometimes referred to as laser metal deposition (LMD), 3D laser cladding or direct light fabrication.

 Although DED technology can be used to make metal, ceramic and polymer parts, it is predominately used to make metal parts.
 DED can be classified into the following groups by the energy source it uses to melt material.

 - Laser-based DED systems such as Optomec’s Laser Engineering Net Shape (LENS) DED system uses a laser as the main energy source

 - Electron beam-based DED systems such as Sciaky’s Electron Beam Additive Manufacturing (EBAM) use an electron beam to melt the powdered material feedstock

 - Plasma or Electric arc-based DED systems such as Wire arc additive manufacturing (WAAM) DED process uses an electric arc to melt the wire